Sumanth-tej/amazon-sales-analytics-sql/README.md

 # Amazon Sales Analytics using SQL

-This repository contains real-world SQL business case studies built using an Amazon Sales dataset.
+This repository showcases a collection of real-world SQL business case studies built using an Amazon Sales dataset.

 Each case study focuses on solving practical business scenarios using SQL, similar to the challenges faced by Data Analysts and SQL Developers.